Tawhid: Mu'tazili school

 The Mu'tazilis liked to call themselves the people of the tawhid (ahl al-tawhid).
 In Maqalat al-Islamiyin, Abu al-Hasan al-Ash'ari describes the Mu'tazilite conception of the tawhid as follows:

 God is unique, nothing is like him; he is neither body, nor individual, nor substance, nor accident.
 He is beyond time.
 He cannot dwell in a place or within a being; he is not the object of any creatural attribute or qualification.
 He is neither conditioned nor determined, neither engendered nor engendering.
 He is beyond the perception of the senses.
 The eyes cannot see him, observation cannot attain him, the imagination cannot comprehend him.
 He is a thing, but he is not like other things; he is omniscient, all-powerful, but his omniscience and his all-mightiness cannot be compared to anything created.
 He created the world without any pre-established archetype and without an auxiliary.

 According to Henry Corbin, the result of that interpretation is the negation of the divine attributes, the affirmation of the created Quran and the denial of all possibility of the vision of God in the world beyond.
 Mu'tazilis believed that God is deprived of all positive attributes, in the sense that all divine qualifications must be understood as being the essence itself, and declared that God is existing ubiquitously and in everything.
-They resorted to metaphorical interpretations of Qur'anic verses or Prophetic reports with seemingly anthropomorphic content.
+They resorted to metaphorical interpretations of Quranic verses or Prophetic reports with seemingly anthropomorphic content.
 For example, the hand is the metaphorical designation of power; the face signifies the essence and the fact that God is seated on the Throne is a metaphorical image of the divine reign.

 Ash'ari school

-The solution proposed by Abu al-Hasan al-Ash'ari to solve the problems of tashbih and ta'til concedes that the divine Being possesses in a real sense the Attributes and Names mentioned in the Qur'an.
+The solution proposed by Abu al-Hasan al-Ash'ari to solve the problems of tashbih and ta'til concedes that the divine Being possesses in a real sense the Attributes and Names mentioned in the Quran.
 Insofar as those names and attributes have a positive reality, they are distinct from the essence, but nevertheless they do not have either existence or reality apart from it.
 The inspiration of al-Ash'ari in this matter was on the one hand to distinguish essence and attribute as concepts, and on the other hand to see that the duality between essence and attribute should be situated not on the quantitative but on the qualitative level, which Mu'tazilis thinking had failed to grasp.

-Ash'ari theology, which dominated Sunni Islam from the 10th to the 19th centuries, insists on the ultimate divine transcendence and holds that divine unity is not accessible to human reason.
+Ash'ari theology, which dominated Sunni Islam from the 13th to the 19th centuries, insists on the ultimate divine transcendence and holds that divine unity is not accessible to human reason.
 Ash'arism teaches that human knowledge regarding it is limited to what has been revealed through the prophets, and on such questions as God's creation of evil and the apparent anthropomorphism of God's attributes, revelation must be accepted bila kayfa (without [asking] how).